FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-32bit.md

 # Boot Entry Assembly

-GRUB finds our Multiboot header, validates it, and jumps to our entry point.
+GRUB looks for our Multiboot header, and when it is available jumps to our entry point.
 To transfer control from GRUB to our C code we need a small assembly stub that sets up the stack and calls our C entry point.

 Create `kernel/boot/boot.asm`: